All Rights Reserved

 Anger and sadness flitted across Abby’s face before she was able to draw a curtain over her emotions.
 “It’s likely.”
 She took a breath and let it out slow.
 “We’ve definitely got work to do if we’re going to find Atwah before the next attack.”

 “What do you mean?”
 Harry asked.
 Several people were trying to get his attention, but he held up a hand.

-Nate watched her go.
 She had to be intelligence.
-She hadn’t given away anything but the barest details about herself.
+Maybe something was going on that the CIA hadn’t shared.
+It was the only explanation he could think of at the moment.
+Abby hadn’t given away anything but the barest details about herself.
 She’d been thorough in searching Atwah’s last known locations and had even given a light interrogation to a guard.
 She had skills.
 And he wanted the opportunity to know more about her.
-An opportunity that would probably never come.
+But, if he was being honest, it was an opportunity that would probably never come.

 And Nate knew he didn’t have much time.